The Left Berlin News & Comment

 The Left Berlin Editorial Board

-Also on Sunday evening, it’s our latest Palestine Reading Group at 7pm.
-This week we’ll be discussing Pinkwashing and Purplewashing – the attempt to use LGBTQ rights to justify Israel’s crimes.
-You can find the selected reading here.
-The Palestine Reading Group takes place every week, on either Friday or Sunday (partly depending on room availability).
-Check the page of Events which we’re organising for the coming dates and subjects under discussion.
-If you’d like to get more involved in the group, to suggest and vote on future subjects, you can join our Telegram group and follow the channel Reading group.
-Meetings are currently in the Agit offices, Nansenstraße 2.
-There is a meeting for moderators (open to anyone who’s interested) half an hour before the meeting starts.
+Finally, on Sunday, it’s our latest Palestine Reading Group.
+This week we will be asking Who Are the Antideutsche?
+You can find the recommended reading here.
+The Palestine Reading Group takes place every week on either Friday or Sunday.
+Check the page of Events we organise for the coming dates and discussion topics.
+If you’d like to get more involved in the group you can join our Telegram group and follow the channel Reading group.
+The Reading Group starts at 7pm, and there is a meeting for Moderators at 6.30pm open to everyone who’s interested.

 Read all about it in this week’s News from Berlin and Germany.